ncam6/Running-Python-Locally-with-LUSID/README.md

 # LUSID Python SDK Local Dev Setup

-This guide walks you through setting up a secure, reproducible local environment for working with the Finbourne LUSID Python SDK (v2), using modern tools like `uv` for dependency management and `1Password` for secrets management.
+This guide walks you through setting up a secure, reproducible local environment for working with the Finbourne LUSID Python SDK (v2), using tools `uv` for dependency management and `1Password` for secrets management.

 ---